zakaria0aladem/portfolio/_pages/about.md

 # What I Do

 I currently work across robotics, embedded systems, and applied AI, building deployable systems.
-Recently, I developed an Industry 4.0 automated inspection system at InJo4.0, integrating YOLOv8, SCADA pipelines, and edge IoT devices.
-I also worked with Siemens PLCs, Doosan cobots, and industrial sensors to create real production-ready prototypes.

-Before that, I contributed at Orange Jordan, helping build a 5-DOF underwater ROV.
-I designed and assembled the waterproof electronics housing, integrated thrusters and ESCs, tuned the Pixhawk/ArduSub stack, and supported 3D printing and fabrication tasks.

-As Vice Chairman of IEEE RAS, I organized workshops, competitions, and student mentorship programs, while creating a gamified member-engagement system that empowered over a hundred projects.
-I also contributed to the Spectrum Team, supporting technical, academic, and cultural initiatives for students.

 # Hands-On Projects & Engineering Work